Methodology

 Bradbury is GenLayer’s testnet.
 The benchmark runs in Studio today (GenLayer’s developer environment); moving it to Bradbury runs each market through real validators and surfaces per-validator on-chain transactions on every per-market detail page.

 A TLS notary is a cryptographic receipt that specific bytes came from a specific HTTPS origin at a specific time.
 It’s the same primitive GenLayer Labs is piloting in its Twitter bounty, applied to any web source.
 One validator fetches with its own credentials; the proof is portable, and the rest verify it without re-fetching.
-For this benchmark, it unlocks most of Currently held: paywalled, logged-in, rate-limited, or IP-locked pages.
+For this benchmark, it unlocks most of Currently unresolvable: paywalled, logged-in, rate-limited, or IP-locked pages.
 Not shipped yet; on the roadmap alongside hardened alternates and the accuracy backtest.